fallenhitokiri/drupan/Readme.md

 repository and run `drupan config.yaml --serve` in the cloned directory.

 ## Noteworthy Features
-- deployment using git or directly to S3
+- deployment your site using git or directly to AWS S3 and AWS CloudFront
-- fast generation time
+- fast page generation
 - Jinja2 with custom template tags and filters
 - powerful plugin system